juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 ![Add emoji to a chatbot's message](/assets/uploads/best_practices_2.1.png "Image 2.1")

+##  ﻿

-Juji AI can also automatically interpret emojis in user input and generate appropriate responses (Image 2.2).
+Juji AI can automatically interpret emojis in user input and generate appropriate responses (Image 2.2).

 ![Leverage AI to automatically interpret emoji in user input and generate a synthesized response](/assets/uploads/best_practices_2.2.png "Image 2.2")

 To recognize a specific user emoji and respond with a custom message, create a "trigger" under the “Customize Chatbot Response” section to enable keyword matching with a specific emoji and define a custom response when such an emoji appears (Image 2.3).

 ![Create a trigger to recognize a specific user emoji and generate a custom response](/assets/uploads/best_practices_2.3.png "Image 2.3")

+##  ﻿

 Visual elements like images and videos make AI-human conversations more engaging and effective.
 They provide context, make explanations clearer, and add dynamism to interactions, keeping users engaged and improving their overall experience.